I typically receive an email pertaining to weight loss several times a week.

-1) 66% of America is overweight = 200 million people!
+- 66% of America is overweight = 200 million people.

-3) These numbers have doubled since the 1970's.
+- These numbers have doubled since the 1970s.

-4) 70% of diabetes cases are preventable.
+- 70% of diabetes cases are preventable.

-For starters see the "45 Day Beginner Program" (PDF).
+For starters, see the "45-Day Beginner Program" (PDF).

-See the free "Six Week Running Program" (PDF) once you are able to run 1-2 miles non-stop.
+See the free "Six-Week Running Program" (PDF) once you are able to run 1-2 miles nonstop.

 As a nation, our pool of fit youth to serve in the military is decreasing in size every year.
-We have to encourage our kids to exercise, eat right, and not start smoking for many reasons, including energy level, strength, confidence, health, and even vanity to name a few.
+We have to encourage our kids to exercise, eat right and not start smoking for many reasons, including energy level, strength, confidence, health and even vanity, to name a few.

 Good luck getting started.
 Keep the emails coming.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.